gauthamvr/AI-JobFinder-Indeed/README.md

 - Submits the job application.
 - Loops through the next suitable job and applies automatically.

-**Note:** Currently, the pro version is only available by contacting me or through a donation.
+**Note:** The pro version is currently available only by contacting me or through a donation.
+Once I receive enough donations, I plan to make it publicly available.